ahans30/ahans30.github.io/_pages/about.md

 <!-- Before graduate school, I worked in the industry for 5 years in machine learning and data science roles.
 I hold my a masters in computer science from UMD  and bachelors in mathematics from the University of Delhi. -->

-I’m looking for a research internship for summer 2025, if you are looking to hire one, please hit me up!
+I’m looking for a research internship for Fall 2025, if you are looking to hire one, please hit me up!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.